A Quiver Full of Arrows: The Chinese Statue

 The story begins in Sotheby’s auction house, where a Chinese statue, belonging to an aristocrat, is put under the hammer.
-Upon delving deeper, the narrator of the story discovers that the statue was acquired by Sir Alexander Heathcote in the village of Ha Li Chaun, during one of the trips he took into the Chinese country to explore his love for Chinese art, in particular art that belonged to the Ming dynasty.
-The statue was acquired from an old nondescript craftsman.
-In reality, the statue had just been shown to Sir Alexander when the craftsman had discovered his interest in Ming dynasty.
-However, since Chinese traditions dictated that the host must part with anything a guest desires, the craftsman had to part with the statue.
-Since Sir Alexander himself was an exact man, he repaid the craftsman in full, building for him a nice house in the hills where he could retire.
+Upon delving deeper, the narrator of the story discovers that the statue was acquired by Sir Alexander Heathcote in the village of Ha Li Chaun, during one of the trips he took into the Chinese country to explore his love for Chinese art, in particular art which belonged to the Ming dynasty.
+The statue was acquired from an old craftsman.
+In reality, the statue had just been shown to Sir Alexander when the craftsman discovered his interest in Ming dynasty.
+However, since Chinese traditions dictated that the host must part with anything a guest desires, the craftsman had to give up the statue.
+Since Sir Alexander himself was an honourable man, he repaid the craftsman in full, building for him a nice house in the hills where he could retire.

 Sir Alexander, in his will, wrote that the statue must be passed on to the first-born of each heir, and should only be sold when the family name was in peril.
 After Sir Alexander Heathcote, the statue travelled into the custody of his son, Major James Heathcote, who displayed it amongst his trophies at his regiment Halifax.
 From Major James Heathcote’s table, the statue was then placed in the bishop’s house, where the next heir Right Revered resided.
-Then the statue once again found its way back to Halifax, for the next heir, Captain James also worked for the army.
+Then the statue once again found its way back to Halifax, for the next heir, Captain James, who also worked for the army.
 Captain James, however, lost his life untimely, and the statue was then passed on to his two-year old son, Alex.
-Alex, spoilt by his mother from a young age, did not have the same regard for the statue as his ancestors did.
-And so, when he gambled away all his money at roulette and got a threatening call from his creditors, he decided to auction away the statue to pay his debts.
+Alex, spoiled by his mother from a young age, did not have the same regard for the statue as his ancestors did.
+When he gambled away all his money at roulette and got a threatening call from his creditors, he decided to auction away the statue to pay his debts.

 When Alex carried the statue to Sotheby, he was informed later that the statue was a counterfeit and was only worth a fraction of what he owed his creditors.
-However, Alex’s stars were aligned, for the base of the statue – something that the old craftsman had put in place for the original statue was without a base – was an artefact that was worth a fortune.
-The narrator of the story then became the next owner of the statue, buying it for seven hundred and twenty guineas; whereas, the base was auctioned off to another American gentleman for twenty-two thousand guineas.
+However, luck was on Alex’s side, because the base of the statue – something that the old craftsman had put in place since the original statue was without a base – was an artefact which was worth a fortune.
+The narrator of the story then became the next owner of the statue, buying it for seven hundred and twenty guineas.
+The base was auctioned off to another American gentleman for twenty-two thousand guineas.